Visit Azul.com Support

 ‑XX:[+/-]GPGCNoZSTWorkaroundRSSInaccuracy

 Report more accurate resident set size (RSS) value for off heap memory in the GC log file.
-In the non-ZST mode, Azul Zulu Prime JVM uses the shared memory multimapping facility provided by Linux.
+In the non-ZST mode, Zing uses the shared memory multimapping facility provided by Linux.
 However, the RSS reported by Linux is known to be inaccurate when the process does multimapping.
-When the flag is turned on Azul Zulu Prime JVM tries to compute a more accurate value for RSS which is then reported in the GC log.
+When the flag is turned on, Zing tries to compute a more accurate value for RSS, which is then reported in the GC log.

 false